arashtajdar/laravelAPI/README.md

 #### Arash Tajdar

 ## About the project
-This is a simple laravel api to list products and categories.
+This is a simple laravel api to manage events.
 Users can CRUD.

 ### I used :